Trump associates' ties to extremists probed by Jan. 6 panel

 In posts on the social media platform Telegram after the hearing, Stone denied ever speaking to Meadows on the phone.
 When asked by The Associated Press for comment about the call, Flynn’s brother replied in an email that the Jan.
 6 hearing “is a clown show.”

-Neither Stone nor Flynn have been charged in connection to the Capitol riot and both of them have invoked their Fifth Amendment right against self-incrimination before the House committee.
+Neither Stone nor Flynn has been charged in connection to the Capitol riot, and both of them have invoked their Fifth Amendment right against self-incrimination before the House committee.
 Trump pardoned each of them after they were convicted by jurors or pleaded guilty in cases unrelated to Jan.
 6.

 During events in Washington before the riot, Stone used members of the Oath Keepers — a far-right militia group that recruits current and former military, first responders and law enforcement — as security guards.